This super easy slow cooker barbacoa beef recipe makes the perfect meat for a taco or nacho bar at parties.

-This is a delicious slow cooker Mexican barbecue recipe that I got from Coupon Crafty’s blog.
-My husband loved it and when you luck out to get chuck roast on sale, it’s an inexpensive and easy recipe.
-3 chipotle peppers was too spicy for my kids but Superhubby and I liked it.
+Three chipotle peppers was too spicy for my kids but Superhubby and I liked it.
 I had read in one of the blog’s comments to put the whole can of chicken broth in so that’s what I did and it came out fall apart tender and juicy!
-The picture is how I used for leftovers with some fresh avocados, pico de gallo and crushed tortilla chips and very delicious!
+The extra broth helps keep the meat tender should you have leftovers that you need to keep (keep some of the broth too).

 Family Yumminess Rating: 5 of 5 stars